cosmos/cosmos-sdk/docs/architecture/adr-063-core-module-api.md

 * all independent services are isolated in independent packages with minimal APIs and minimal dependencies
 * the core API should be minimalistic and designed for long-term support (LTS)
-* a "runtime" module will implement all the "core services" defined by the core API and can handle all module functionalities exposed by the core `Handler` type
+* a "runtime" module will implement all the "core services" defined by the core API and can handle all module functionalities exposed by core extension interfaces
 * other non-core and/or non-LTS services can be exposed by specific versions of runtime modules or other modules following the same design principles, this includes functionality that interacts with specific non-stable versions of third party dependencies such as Tendermint